 Perhaps I’m misremembering…or conflating Lady Gaga’s “Born This Way” with my own life, I certainly wasn’t allowed to wear lipstick when I was young…

-I was born to an immigrant father and an American mother and spent my early childhood moving, until our family settled in Tennessee.
+I was born to an Iranian father and an American mother and spent my early childhood moving, until our family settled in Tennessee.
 My love-hate relationship with burgeoning queerness grew as an extension of my love-hate relationship with the South.
-I orbited the South until relocating to the Midwest, where a sudden lack of mountains and rivers and lakes—a certain dampened silence at a blizzardy dusk—dominates my consciousness.
+I orbited the South until relocating to the Midwest, where a sudden lack of mountains and rivers and lakes—a certain dampened silence at a blizzardy dusk, or, a seemingly endless expanse of flatness glimpsed from the balcony of a lovers high rise—dominates my consciousness.
 My affinity for living in unhospitable places has made me vigilant as to how I am seen and where.
-My artistic work injects me into places or placelessnesses where I desire to see myself: an Instagram feed, a music video, the future.
+My work injects me into places or placelessnesses where I desire to see myself: an Instagram feed, a music video, the future.

 Elliot has presented their choreographic work all through the Midwest and East Coast including at the Ailey Citigroup Theater and Abrons Arts Center in Manhattan, NY, the Center for Performance Research and Triskelion Center for the Arts in Brookyln, NY, and the Boston Center for the Arts.
 Most recently, their duet Here we go again (2019), created with significant contribution from Rachel Rizzuto, toured to Chicago, IL and Saint Louis, MO, before being adapted to a screendance for the 2020 Cleveland Dance Festival.
 Additionally, their choreography for live theatre has been seen at the Dick Van Dyke Auditorium, Agecroft Hall, and most recently in a production of Cabaret at the Krannert Center for the University of Illinois.
 In addition to extensively performing their own work, Elliot has performed and toured including as part of works by Sara Hook, Jenefer Davies, and Rachel Rizzuto.